18 Ways to Use Mason Jars in the Kitchen

 Regardless of whether you display your jars of dry goods in the kitchen or keep them tucked away in a cupboard, glass jars make excellent, mouse-and-bug proof storage containers.

-Use 2: Small Jars for Your Herbs and Spices
+Use 2: Put Dry Herbs and Spices in a Small Jars

 If you want to keep herbs and spices near the kitchen stove but still want to preserve their freshness, store them in pint/500ml jars.
 Don't have any?
 (Get some here).